chartjs/Chart.js/docs/axes/cartesian/time.md

 ## Date Adapters

 The time scale requires both a date library and corresponding adapter to be present.
 By default, Chart.js includes an adapter for Moment.js.
-You may wish to [exclude moment](../../getting-started/integration.md) and choose from [other available adapters](https://github.com/chartjs/awesome#adapters) instead.
+You may wish to choose from [other available adapters](https://github.com/chartjs/awesome#adapters) instead.

 ## Data Sets